yashpatwa60/intern-assignment/README.md

-# Welcome to the alloan.ai challenge!
+# Welcome to the alloan.ai frontend intern challenge!

+> This is an opening for the frontend engineer intern position at alloan.ai, a cutting-edge fintech startup building products for the asset-based securities market.
+> Ideally, you're comfortable with JS, TS and ReactJS, using React hooks as needed and Redux for state management.
+> For more information, check the [expansive Job Description on LinkedIn](https://alloan.ai/temp-link).

 ## Goal
 Build a responsive single-page frontend which shows dynamically updating stock graphs using the given API. 📈